UDATED FOR MAE 2018: MTCU PCC KPI AND LOAN DEFAULT LINKS – BOTTOM

-* Editors Note: I won’t be publishing the 2016 Survey as the results are almost the same as the 2013 Survey – so this is the official (updated) MAE Survey – 2013/2016.
+* Editors Note: I won’t be publishing the 2017 Survey as the results are almost the same as the 2013 Survey – so this is the official (updated) MAE Survey – 2013/2018 (incorporating the new data).
+I would like to thank all those who participated in 2017 and I am keeping the Survey Form page open for those still wishing to share.
+JL

 On November 27, 2012 – I launched an on-line survey targeting graduates at the media arts schools in this report.
 Below are my findings.
 Most came in through messages sent (or forwarded) and a link to the survey in Facebook.
 I used my existing contacts there – 183 of them – 138 responded – 31 more came in through forwarded links (their friends/grads) – and the others (roughly 160) responded to the link provided in my WordPress MAE blog (at the time) – all between November 27 and December 27/12.
 I spent days sifting through the data – cross referencing in Google and researching disclosures.

-There were 329 surveys (completed responses) in total.
-It should also be noted that just over 70% of all participants graduated from Private Career Colleges and that there were less than 30% coming in from the public sector and all graduating between 1977 and 2012.
+There have been 516 surveys (completed responses) in total.
+It should also be noted that just over 80% of all participants graduated from Private Career Colleges and that there were less than 20% coming in from the public sector and all graduating between 1977 and 2017.
 What’s most interesting and is the most surprising to me, is that 1/3 chose to with-hold their identity/names and that those “claiming” (overall) to be employed in the media arts business (full-time) were considerably higher than expected (see reported stats below).
 Even though I specified that “honest/truthful responses” were of critical importance – many responses were noticeably inaccurate/manipulated.

 Deciphering the data was the biggest challenge, taking the most time.
 In my observation, there is a lot of “wishful thinking” out there (not necessarily a bad thing but wreaking havoc on the task of data gathering).
 Many graduates paid a lot of money for an education and feel the need to justify that – when asked.
 For example, I had one participant tell me that he is a ‘freelance multi-media developer’ now living in BC but when I went to his Facebook, his occupation indicated that he is a security guard at a yacht club – stuff like that.
 This was quite common and created a sizable grey area that can’t be measured.